Estimating the Potential of Program Repair Search Spaces with Commit Analysis: Experimental Results

 The computed precision is reported in \autoref{tab:precision}.
 In this table, ``\#RSCommits'' and ``\#TP'' indicate the number of detected \repairspacecommits in the sample set and the number of true positives, respectively (see \autoref{sec:precision_protocol} for more details).
 The precision is computed due to \autoref{eq:precision}.

-Recall that for each repair system, 30 detected repair-space commits are randomly sampled\footnote{Except for jMutRepair for which there are only $7$ repair-space commits in total.}.
-For instance, among the $30$ sampled detected \repairspacecommits for Arja, $29$ of them are manually marked as true positives.
+Recall that for each repair approach, 30 detected \repairspacecommits are randomly sampled and manually analyzed\footnote{Except for jMutRepair for which there are only $7$ repair-space commits in total.}.
+For instance, among the $30$ sampled detected \repairspacecommits for Arja, $29$ of them are manually marked as true positives, meaning there are actually potential Arja patches.
 Therefore, the precision for Arja is $0.96$.

-The results show that the precision is above $0.6$ for all the systems.
-We see that \toolname has the best precision for Arja and Kali, where only one commit is wrongly detected as a \repairspacecommit.
-In total, $169$ out of $217$ sampled commits are true positives and the precision is $0.77$.
-Similar to the recall, the precision of \toolname is much higher than the precision of a state-of-the-art just-in-time defect prediction tool ($0.72$)~\cite{pascarella2019fine}.
+We see that \toolname has the best precision for Arja and Kali, where only one single commit is wrongly detected as a \repairspacecommit.
+In total, $169$ out of $217$ sampled commits are true positives and the total precision is $77\%$.
+We observe that the total precision of \toolname is lower than the reported total precision of PPD ($91\%$)~\cite{madeiral:hal-01851813}, we explain that difference as follows: PPD was fine-tuned for Defects4J, while our experiment considers many more diverse commits and projects.

 \autoref{lst:precision_tp} is an example of a true positive.
 This commit changes a ``=='' operator to a ``!='' operator and is correctly detected as a jMutRepair \repairspacecommit.
 On the other hand, \autoref{lst:precision_ex} presents an example of a false positive for Nopol.
 This commit changes the condition of an if statement which in theory is in the search space of Nopol.
 However, the Nopol manual analyst concluded that the new condition is too complex to be synthesized by Nopol, because Nopol does not support ternary expressions.